GabrieleFerrante/Gabbinetto/README.md

-I'm an Italian student that loves programming and sometimes I do something here.
+I'm an Italian guy that loves programming and sometimes I do something here.
 I'm know Python at a pretty intermediate level and I love the Godot Engine.

 <!---
 Gabbinetto/Gabbinetto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.